yoyoberenguer/Light-effect-improved/README.md

                HSL algorithms are build in C language (external references with rgb_to_hsl and hsl_to_rgb.
                Both techniques are using C pointer and allocate memory blocks for each function calls in order to return a tuple hue, saturation, lightness.
-This imply that each block of memory needs to be freed after each function call.
-This is done automatically but be aware of that particularity if you are using HSL algorithms in a different project. see https://github.com/yoyoberenguer/HSL for more details.
+This imply that each block of memory needs to be freed after each function call. see https://github.com/yoyoberenguer/HSL for more details.

 - Bloom      : Bloom effect is a computer graphics effect used in video games, demos, and high dynamic range